 People are often inclined to assume that 'mirages' only occur rarely.
-And this may be true of 'optical mirages', but in fact, conditions for 'radar mirages' are more common than one might think, and this is due to the role played by water vapor which strongly affects the atmospheric refractivity in relation to what we know to be radio waves.
+And this may be true of 'optical mirages', but in fact, conditions for 'radar mirages' are more common than one might think, and this is due to the role played by water vapour which strongly affects the atmospheric refractivity in relation to what we know to be radio waves.

 Radar mirages' and 'atmospheric ducting'

-On the other hand, what is termed 'radar propagation' is essentially unaffected by the water droplets of a cloud so that changes in water vapor content with altitude, are very effective in producing what is termed 'atmospheric ducting' and 'radar mirages'.
+On the other hand, what is termed 'radar propagation' is essentially unaffected by the water droplets of a cloud so that changes in water vapour content with altitude, are very effective in producing what is termed 'atmospheric ducting' and 'radar mirages'.